Ragge-dev/zio-comparison/hello-service/README.md

 ```

 To have it mirror the vanilla code we don't handle any errors, in the ZIO case `Console.printLine`
-can fail.
-We add `.orDie` to say that if it does not succeed we want the program to crash.
+can fail with `IOException`.
+We add `.orDie` to say that if it does not succeed we want the program
-To see how we handle errors, checkout the branch `service-pattern-2`.
+to crash.